-Japan PM names safe hands in Cabinet reshuffle but makes maverick top diplomat
+Japan PM names safe hands in cabinet reshuffle but makes maverick top diplomat

 "HUGE ASSET"

-Abe's choice of Kono, a former administrative reform minister with wide international connections, for the post of Japan's top diplomat will likely attract attention both at home and abroad.
-Kono has a degree from Georgetown University and worked as an aide for several politicians.
+New Foreign Minister Kono, a former administrative reform minister, has a degree from Georgetown University in Washington and worked as an aide for several U.S. politicians.

 "In the current state of confusion and flip-flop in Washington, Kono's deep and broad network of personal connections will be a huge asset," Jesper Koll, head of equity fund WisdomTree Japan, said in an email.

-One of Kono's major tasks will be to coordinate closely with the United States, Japan's closest ally, in the face of North Korea's worrying missile and nuclear development programs, as well as China's growing regional clout.
+One of Kono's major tasks will be to coordinate closely with the United States, Japan's closest ally, in the face of North Korea's missile and nuclear development programs.

+"As a result of these issues, which have worsened the security environment surrounding Japan, we will have to strengthen our relationship with the United States more than ever before," he told a news conference.

-Aside from Aso, Trade Minister Hiroshige Seko and Chief Cabinet Secretary Yoshihide Suga, who has drawn criticism as the face of a Cabinet that many voters feel came to take them for granted, will remain in their posts.
+Besides Aso, Trade Minister Hiroshige Seko and Chief Cabinet Secretary Yoshihide Suga, who has drawn criticism as the face of a cabinet that many voters feel came to take them for granted, will remain in their posts.

-Other veterans returning to posts they held previously are Defence Minister Itsunori Onodera and Justice Minister Yoko Kamikawa.
-Internal Affairs Minister Seiko Noda, often spoken of as a possible future female premier, previously held a slightly different version of that portfolio.

-"She has been at odds with him in the past, so I guess it would be showing that he's trying to be more inclusive and try to dampen his reputation of being haughty," said Jeffrey Kingston, director of Asia studies at Temple University's Japan campus.
-He doubted her presence would help boost support.

-The stock market was initially unimpressed with the line-up, showing that Abe may not get the bump in support he wants.
+Despite Abe's promises to create a society "where women can shine," the cabinet now has only two women, down from three in the last and five in one of his previous cabinets - a sign of how far women still have to go in the LDP, said Misako Iwamoto, a women's studies professor at Mie University.

-(Reporting by Elaine Lies and Leika Kihara; Additional reporting by Tetsushi Kajimoto, Kiyoshi Takenaka, Stanley White and Chehui Peh; Editing by Paul Tait)
+(Reporting by Leika Kihara, Elaine Lies, Ami Miyazaki and Ayai Tomisawa,; Writing by Elaine Lies and Leika Kihara; Editing by Paul Tait and Matthew Mpoke Bigg)